 Right to attend and speak

-A director shall be entitled to attend and speak at any general meeting of the Company whether or not he is a member.
+A director shall be entitled to attend and speak at any general meeting of the Company whether or not the director is a member.

-The chairman may invite any person to attend and speak at any general meeting of the Company if he considers that such person has the appropriate knowledge or experience of the Company's business to assist in the deliberations of the meeting.
+The chair may invite any person to attend and speak at any general meeting of the Company if the chair considers that such person has the appropriate knowledge or experience of the Company's business to assist in the deliberations of the meeting.

 A proxy shall be entitled to speak at any general meeting of the Company.